colejarczyk/doc/api/authorization.rst

 Obtain an access token
 ^^^^^^^^^^^^^^^^^^^^^^

-Send the request with the following parameters:
+Send a request with the following parameters:

 Definition
 ''''''''''